stefan22/meanApp/clone_project/config_folder_struct.md

 #### create folder and run package.json

-- create a folder for your project (mkdir somename)
+- create a folder for your project `(mkdir somename)`
 - cd yourself inside of that folder.
-- make sure u got nodejs installed (node -v)
+- make sure u got nodejs installed `(node -v)`
 - if not download it first
 - once downloaded run:

-	=> npm init (to initialize your package.json file)
+	=> `npm init` (to initialize your package.json file)

 	- package.json allows you to manage all your npm packages locally
 	- easier to share with other developer cause let u specify which packages are needed for your project, and even the version.

-- press enter to go through the file configuration.
+- press `enter` to go through the file configuration.
 - open your project folder with your text editor (subl . if you're using sublime)
+  	- To do something like `subl`, you go to your `.bash_profile` file, and
+  	- add the path to your text editor.
+  	- Also, you can call it anything you want using an `alias`.
-- now go to your package.json file you just created using your text editor and locate main key value.
-  If you pressed enter during initialization it should be "index.js"
+- next go to the `package.json` file you just created using your text editor and locate `main` key value. (this is your access point) If you pressed enter multiple times during initialization it should be `index.js`
-- create index.js in your top root directory folder - the only one u got right now
+- create `index.js` in your top root directory folder - the only one u got right now
 - install three packages using npm:

 	=> `npm install express body-parser morgan --save`

-	  (--save, saves it to your package.json file)
+	  (`--save`, saves it to your package.json file)

 - to check, if the modules have been install: